 Rapidly changing MAC address impacts

-For security reasons, it is likely that the actual paired interaction between the phone and car would be done over an association of some sort (perhaps the car acts an AP, and this is an infrastructure association, or perhaps it is some form of peer-to-peer association).
-In this situation, both the car and phone should be discouraged from changing their MAC addresses.
-However, this creates potential privacy concerns, as the car is now easily tracked for the duration of the phone-car pairing/association.
+In this situation, both the car and phone need to maintain their MAC addresses during their association to allow ongoing interaction.
+However, this creates potential privacy concerns, as the car and phone are now easily tracked for the duration of the phone-car pairing/association.
+Rapidly changing MAC addresses to prevent tracking will also have the side-effect of breaking the connection and thereby the ability to share the desired information and applications.

 Airport security queue measurement